planarvoid/WordPress-Android/README.md

   * Make sure build is green (cf [Builder][])
   * For major releases - install previous market version and test upgrade process
-  * Increase `versionCode` and set `versionName` in `AndroidManifest.xml`, set version in `pom.xml`
+  * Increase `versionCode` and set `versionName` in `AndroidManifest.xml`
   * Document changes in [changelog.txt][] and change the release date
   * Tag the current version (`rake release:tag`)
-  * Do a quick sanity check diff from the previous released version (`git diff 1.x.y..1.3.2`)
+  * Do a quick sanity check diff from the previous released version (e.g. `git diff 1.3.1..1.3.2`)
   * Make sure you've got the keystore in `PROJECT_ROOT/soundcloud_sign`
-  * Build and sign: `mvn clean install -Psign -DskipTests -Djarsigner.storepass=....` (prefix command with space to skip history)
+  * Build and sign: `sbt android:prepare-market`
-  * Upload `target/soundcloud-android-1.x.y-market.apk` to the market
+  * Upload `target/soundcloud-android-x.y.z-market.apk` to the market
+  * Important: upload apk to github for archival: `sbt android:github-upload`
   * Release a beta with the same version code used in the release process

 ## Releasing betas